 This is where cloud mining services jump in: with the help of these, you can basically borrow hash rate online and direct it to mine the currency of your choice.
 As such, you can become a crypto miner while avoiding all the pains of installing and managing your own hardware.

 This practice comes with its own advantages and drawbacks.
 While the entry cost is much lower and the service is in general accessible to a wider pool of individuals, your profits will be lesser than if you were to mine with your own hardware.

 Additionally, you don’t own any hardware so you cannot sell it if you eventually decide to cut costs.
 Finally, cloud mining is a hotbed of illegal activity, as malicious individuals look to create fake cloud mining websites and take advantage of those looking for the service.

 In this article we’ll give you a quick overview of some of the more reputable cloud mining services on the market.
 Any potential cloud miner should research these services in depth and determine if they can help him turn a profit; online profit calculators (which most of these services have built-in already) can give said miner a better idea of one service’s profitability.

-At this moment in time and with these current crypto prices, cloud mining doesn’t seem like a very profitable endeavor; still, it’s not impossible to find a diamond in the rough and achieve some financial gains with properly directed rented hash power.
+At this moment in time and with these current crypto prices, cloud mining doesn’t seem like a very profitable endeavor; still, it’s not impossible to find a diamond in the rough for trusted cloud mining sites and achieve some financial gains with properly directed rented hash power.

 Before we move on to the top cloud mining sites list, here is a comprehensive overview of what coins are worth mining these days.
 These cryptocoins are easy to mine and give best returns.